Dobruja: Prehistory

-Mikra Skythia

 Ancient history

 During the early Iron Age (8th–6th centuries BC), there was increased differentiation of the local Getic tribes from the Thracian mass.
 In the second part of the 8th century BC, the first signs of commercial relations between the indigenous population and the Greeks appeared on the shore of the Halmyris Gulf (now the Sinoe Lake).

 In 657/656 BC ancient Greek colonists from Miletus founded a colony in the region: Histria.
-In the 7th and 6th centuries BC, more Greek colonies were founded on the Dobrujan coast (Callatis, Tomis, Mesembria, Dionysopolis, Parthenopolis, Aphrodisias, Eumenia etc.).
+In the 7th and 6th centuries BC, more Greek colonies were founded on the Dobrujan coast (Callatis, Tomis, Dionysopolis, Parthenopolis, Aphrodisias, Eumenia etc.).
 In the 5th century BC these colonies were under the influence of the Delian League, passing in this period from oligarchy to democracy.
 In the 6th century BC, the first Scythian groups began to enter the region.
 Two Getic tribes, the Crobyzi and Terizi, and the town of Orgame (Argamum) were mentioned on the territory of present Dobruja by Hekataios of Miletus (540–470 BC).

 In 514/512 BC King Darius I of Persia subdued the Getae living in the region during his expedition against Scythians living north of the Danube.
 At about 430 BC, the Odrysian kingdom under Sitalkes extended its rule to the mouths of the Danube.
 In 429 BC, Getae from the region participated in an Odrysian campaign in Macedonia.
 In the 4th century BC, the Scythians brought Dobruja under their sway.
 In 341–339 BC, one of their kings, Atheas, fought against Histria, which was supported by a Histrianorum rex (probably a local Getic ruler).
 In 339 BC, King Atheas was defeated by the Macedonians under King Philip II, who afterwards extended his rule over Dobruja.